cloud-source/thundermaps-embed-example/README.md

     "container": "",
     //A list of channel ids to display pins for (aka [5350]), required "channels": [],
+    //Where to center the map, latitude, required "startLatitude": "",
+    //Where to center the map, longitude, required "startLongitude": "",,
+    //Where to center the map, zoom level, required "startZoom": "",
     //If a report marker is clicked, take the user to the report in the app "goToReportOnClick": true,
     //The site to open reports with